-The first year of fellowship consists of 12 one-month rotations.
-The first four months are a dedicated microbiology laboratory rotation, in order to accommodate preparation for Internal Medicine board examination.
-There are eight months of inpatient clinical rotation divided between Baylor Scott & White Health and Central Texas Veterans Health Care.
-The remaining three months are split between research and outpatient rotations.
+The first year of fellowship consists of 13 four-week rotations.
+There are eight blocks of inpatient clinical rotation divided between Baylor Scott & White Health and Central Texas Veterans Health Care.
+The remaining four blocks are divided between research and outpatient rotations.

 Fellows have one half-day per week dedicated to their continuity clinic.
 This is the case for the entire two-year training period, except for away rotations.

-The second year of training consists of 12, one-month rotations.
-Four months are dedicated to inpatient care again divided between Baylor Scott & White and Central Texas Veterans Healthcare.
-There is a one-month rotation at MD Anderson for bone marrow transplant experience.
-The seven remaining months are determined by the fellows' interests.
+The second year of training consists of 13 four-week rotations.
+Four blocks are dedicated to inpatient care again divided between Baylor Scott & White and Central Texas Veterans Health Care.
+There is a block at The University of Texas MD Anderson Center for bone marrow transplant experience.
+The eight remaining blocks are determined by the fellows' interests.

 Fellows continue their one half-day per week continuity clinic during the second year.